 The grand opening is the official opening date.
 However, many locations start accepting guests during a “soft opening” period.
 This is a gray period where things function like they’re fully operational but kinks are still getting worked out of the system.

 Ben from One Mile at a Time stayed at the Le Meriden Tampa during the first day of soft opening and shared some of the positives and negatives about being at a hotel on the first day they accept paying guests.

 Hopefully by the time the ribbon-cutting ceremony happens and the VIPs arrive, most of the kinks will have been worked out.
 However…

 Things May Not Go As Planned

 It’s quite possible that when a location opens, it might not be ready for prime time.
-A recent example is the opening of the TWA Hotel at JFK airport.
+An example is the mid-2019 opening of the TWA Hotel at JFK airport.
 Travel bloggers, reporters, aviation enthusiasts and everyone else wanting to see the classic TWA terminal come back to life visited the hotel on opening day.
 Unfortunately, the hotel wasn’t totally finished when it opened to the public.